amzvasanth/vas-DTHapplication/README.md

 # DTHWebApplication
 # This is an readme file.
-GIT hook
+Testing GIT hook
 ### DTHWebApplication Spring Boot Application for DEVOPS Training Demo

 ```